 While I have never dealt with the company personally, it could be a concern if you have to contact them.

 Looking past these reviews, I can honestly say that I would pick up this generator to use for, job sites, food truck operations, and other situations where one might need a decent amount of power and portability.

-The many different plugs, high wattage capacity , and lower price tag makes this a solid contender for any power needs.
+The many different plugs, high wattage capacity, and the lower price tag make this a solid contender for any power needs.